khurdt/pokedex.github.io/README.md

 # Pokedex API application

+An application to find pokemon stats and information. this app was created using vanilla javascript and an API from pokeapi.co

+# What the App should do
 ● Load pokemon data from an external source (pokedex.api)
 <br /><br />
 ● View a list of pokemons